ramazansakin/ramazansakin/README.md

 <br/>

-- :rocket: I’m looking for organizations to collaborate open-source projects as a volunteer!
+- I’m looking for organizations to collaborate open-source projects as a volunteer!
 - 🔭 I’m currently trying to get a certificate on AWS!
 - 🚀 I'm improving myself on Python/Django!